Xilinx/kria-bist/docs/src/modules/eth.md

   board.
 * Make sure that the BIST_REMOTE_HOST_SFP_IP environment variable is set on the Kria board.
+* If static IP assignment is used for host machines, make sure that BIST_REMOTE_HOST_IP and BIST_REMOTE_HOST_SFP_IP are on different subnets.
 * For the perf tests, make sure that an iperf3 server is running on the host machine.
 * If a ping test fails, it can be run manually using ping with the -I option.
 * If a perf test fails, it can be run manually using iperf3 with the -B option.